tathagata/EpicLogAnalysis/README.md

 ### Replicating an enterprise set up
-I worked briefly maintaining ugly enterprise software which had grown organically over years with numerous different systems talking to each other and spewing numerous lines of logs.
-Whenever systems would go down - we had to login to multiple servers, look through the log files and troubleshoot the outages.
-Once detected, we wrote bandaid scripts that would monitor systems for failure and generate alerts or restart servers/services.

 ### EC2 servers
 So how do I replicate such an enterprise level system?
 Certainly impossible in my old laptop.
 So we go to the cloud.